 Translations aren’t just done once and delivered at the end of the development cycle.
 Instead, they are translated as the product is being developed.
 This means that once new iterations are released, translators or localization teams can simultaneously work on the localization of the changes happening in the product.

-There are still the waterfall advocates who prefer it to agile.
-They believe that it offers a more firm and fixed structure that gives you an idea of how the project is going to unfold.
-That’s why there are companies that use the waterfall localization workflow to this day.
+There are still developers who prefer the waterfall method over the agile method, as they believe.
+They believe it offers a more firm and fixed structure that provides a clearer idea of how the project is going to unfold.
+Let’s discuss the waterfall method first.

 So what is the waterfall localization workflow?

-Initially, there were only two main approaches that developers and localization teams followed.
-While they may not be ideal, some still adopt them:
+Under the waterfall workflow, there were two main approaches that developers and localization teams followed.

-This approach causes a considerable delay.
+As you may guess, this approach causes considerable delay.
 There is a distinctive gap between the completion of the development of the product and the completion of the translation.
-Latter option causes a waste of resources and makes companies incapable of releasing their software.
+The latter option causes a waste of resources and makes companies incapable of releasing their software.

 2. String freeze

-This approach can definitely be a lot more time-saving than the first one.
-However, developers would still need to manually identify the modified strings in the code which causes it to remain cumbersome.
+This approach saves more time than the post-release approach, but it still causes developers to manually identify the modified strings in the code — a cumbersome process.

 How is the agile localization workflow different?

-- The developer pushes new code to the project codebase.
+- Your developer pushes new code to the project codebase.

-- It pushes them to the localization team or translators to work on.
+- The localization software automatically recognizes new or modified strings and pushes them to your localization team or translators to work on.

-- Once they’re done and the translations are approved, the platform automatically sends the translations back to the developers.
+- Once they’re done and your translations are approved, the platform automatically sends the translations back to your developers.
 It also syncs them back into the project so that they’re ready for release.

 What are the benefits of agile localization?

 When agile localization is implemented correctly, the entire process becomes more efficient and effective with no resistance or bottlenecks.
-Any new updates to the code are recognized, and new or updated strings are automatically sent to the translators.
-The translators can now work on the strings, then push it back into the code, without needing any prior knowledge of the development process of the product.
-That way developers can be more focused on the development of the product without having to worry about other aspects of it.
+Any new updates to the code are recognized, and new or updated strings are automatically sent to translators.
+Your translators work on the strings and push it back into the code, without needing any prior knowledge of the development process of your product.
+This method allows your developers to be more focused on the development of the product instead of worrying about the translations, too.

-Agile localization also helps save a lot of resources, whether it’s time or money, as it closes the gap between the software development and localization processes.
+Agile localization also helps conserve resources, whether time or money, as it closes the gap between the software development and localization processes.

-Agile localization platforms, like Lokalise, easily adapt to your workflow and open up a whole new world of translation possibilities for you.
-It doesn’t matter whether you’re a big company that has its own localization team or an indie developer who hires independent translators.
+Whether you’re a big company that has its own translation team or an indie developer who hires independent translators, agile localization platforms like Lokalise easily adapt to your workflow and open a whole new world of translation possibilities.
 Localization platforms also offer the possibility of crowdsourcing translations.
-Some even give you access to certified translators.
-In this case, you can leverage professionals to start working on your project immediately.
+Some even give you access to certified translators, which allow you to leverage professionals and start working on your project immediately.

-As opposed to the traditional waterfall model which had teams create a full plan from the beginning to an end with a set timeline, the agile approach is more flexible with shorter sprints.
-And while this has its benefits, you need to make sure that you plan your sprints effectively.
+As opposed to the traditional waterfall model which required teams to create a full plan with a set timeline, the agile approach is more flexible with shorter sprints.
+While this has its benefits, you also need to plan your sprints effectively.

-That’s why you need to make sure that you have a localization team or enough translators to be able to handle those short sprints.
-If you don’t, you can leverage a translation management system which allows you to order professional translations.
+If you don’t have a large enough localization team to handle short sprints, you can use a translation management system to order professional translations.
 You can have your product translated to all popular languages, in Lokalise, for as low as $0.07 per word.

 Now, let’s take a look at some tips to help you overcome these agile localization challenges.

-Agile localization can have a drawback where developers only focus on the code.
-They would pay no attention to internationalization, which is a crucial process needed for localization.
-That is why it’s essential for developers to always work with an internationalization-centric mindset.
+Agile localization does have one drawback — developers only focus on the code and pay no attention to internationalization, which is a crucial process needed for localization.
+That’s why it’s essential for developers to always work with an internationalization-centric mindset.
 They need to understand how important it is to always make sure to adapt the code and prepare it for localization.

-To combat the translation inconsistencies continuous localization platforms offer a glossary feature.
-It helps maintain consistent translations across the project by providing definitions.
+To combat translation inconsistencies, continuous localization platforms offer a glossary feature.
+This helps maintain consistent translations across projects by providing definitions.

-The glossary can contain things like the names of products and services, brand-specific slogans, terminology, abbreviations, acronyms, etc. This ensures maintaining brand unity as well as speed up the translation process by providing clear guidelines to your translators.
+Your glossary can contain things like names of products and services, brand-specific slogans, terminology, abbreviations, acronyms, and more.
+This ensures brand unity as well as quicker translation processes by providing clear guidelines to your translators.

-It is critical to perform localization as well as linguistic testing once the translation is done.
-Linguistic testing ensures that all translations are complete and accurate without any grammatical or spelling mistakes.
+It’s critical to perform localization as well as linguistic testing once your translations are done.
+Linguistic testing ensures all translations are complete and accurate without any grammatical or spelling mistakes.
 Localization testing ensures that the localized content abides by local customs and UI standards.
-This helps you locate and fix any translation errors, code issues and have them fixed ahead of release.
+These agile processes help you locate and fix any translation errors and code issues and have them ready for release.

-It is also advised that the testing is performed on an audience from your target demographic.
+You should also perform all testing on an audience from your target demographic.
 They can provide you with valuable insights that you wouldn’t know or have access to otherwise.

-- Automation: The platform needs to be able to blend flawlessly into your development workflow.
+- Automation: Your localization platform should be able to automate tasks and blend flawlessly into your development workflow.

-- Supported Platforms: The ability to support the platforms you’re working with.
-Also, when using multiple platforms, having the ability to store all platform keys in the same project.
+- Supported platforms: Your localization platform should support other platforms you may be working with and be able to store all platform keys in the same project.

-- Collaboration Tools: Allows you to invite team members and translators to work on the same project.
+- Collaboration tools: Your localization platform should allow you to invite team members and translators to work on the same project.
 They should also have the ability to assign different translation tasks.

 How can Lokalise help?

-Lokalise is the leading localization and translation tool for web and apps.
+Lokalise is the leading localization and translation tool for website applications, mobile applications, and other software tools.
 It integrates flawlessly with your existing development workflow through a plethora of one-click integrations, libraries, and plugins.

-It offers all the essential localization features like an online editor, translation memory, translation history, the use of a glossary, and more.
-In addition, Lokalise has more advanced features like inline machine translations, automatic screenshot linking, iOS and Android SDKs which allow you to preview the translations and app changes instantly.
+Lokalise offers all the essential localization features like an online editor, translation memory, translation history, the use of a glossary, and more.
+In addition, Lokalise has more advanced features like inline machine translations, automatic screenshot linking, iOS, and Android SDKs which allow you to preview the translations and app changes instantly.